 Properly Tracking Call Info

-All this outreach without properly tracking and documenting the right information will limit the potential growth and improvement of your agency.
+All this outreach without properly tracking and documenting the correct information will limit your agency’s potential growth and improvement.

 WHAT information should you track?